Joachim Remak

-Joachim Remak (1920 Berlin – Santa Barbara, Cal., 2001) was a historian of Modern Europe, especially of Germany and World War I.
+Joachim Remak (1920 Berlin – Santa Barbara, Cal., 2001) was an American historian of Modern Europe, especially of Germany and World War I.

 Born in Berlin, Germany, he fled Nazi Germany in 1938 for the United States.
 He earned his B.A. and M.A. in history at the University of California, Berkeley, in 1942 and 1946.
 He worked for the State Department in Germany and the United Kingdom and then returned to the United States for doctoral study and earned his Ph.D. in history at Stanford University in 1955; his dissertation dealt with "Germany and the United States, 1933–1939."
 He married Roberta Anne Remak (a 1946 graduate of Stanford) in 1948.

 He taught at Stanford as an Instructor for three years and then took up a tenure-track position in the History Department at Lewis and Clark College in Portland, Oregon, in 1958.
 He gained tenure there and served as Department Chair before being called to the growing History Department at the University of California, Santa Barbara in 1965.
 The next year he was awarded a Guggenheim Fellowship.
 A popular classroom lecturer as well as a prolific scholar, Joe Remak was promoted to Full Professor and served as Department Chair at the University of California, Santa Barbara, from 1977 to 1984.